Rosen aus dem Süden: Instrumentation

+Description

-The waltz ranks among the "Waltz King's" magnificent works and is still regularly performed today at the Vienna Philharmonic's New Year's Concert.
+The waltz ranks among the "Waltz King" 's most notable works and is still regularly performed today at the Vienna Philharmonic's New Year's Concert.
 The general mood of the piece is rather pensive but the final moments of the piece are utter joy and sparkling with Strauss happier tunes.
 Waltz section 1 is in F major and is graceful but pensive in mood.
 Waltz 2A is also in a more reflective mood but waltz 2B is more uplifting.
 The entire waltz 3 section is in G major while waltz section 4 is in E-flat major and has the climax with cymbals.
-A restless-sounding coda in E flat is soon replaced with a reprise of the waltz 3A.
+A restless-sounding coda in E-flat is soon replaced with a reprise of the waltz 3A.
 Waltz 1A has a brief show at the end before the waltz 4B is introduced, this time in the home key of F major.
 A series of descending chords marks the end of the waltz, underlined with a drum roll and final flourish.

+Schoenberg arrangement

 Arnold Schoenberg arranged this waltz as part of a special concert for his Society for Private Musical Performances in 1921.

+In popular culture

-Fans of Star Trek will recognize "Roses from the South" as the waltz Trelane has Uhura play in "The Squire of Gothos".
-The song is also used in the Dancing with the Stars videogame for PlayStation 2, in the carnival sequence of "Sunrise: A Song of Two Humans," and finally in "Sophie's Choice," when Sophie is asked for her hand in marriage.
+In the Star Trek episode "The Squire of Gothos", Trelane has Nyota Uhura play this waltz.
+The piece is also used in the Dancing with the Stars video game for the PlayStation 2 and the 1927 film Sunrise: A Song of Two Humans during the carnival sequence.

 The waltz appears uncredited in the dance scene in the 2012 film The Dark Knight Rises starring Christian Bale and Michael Caine.